 How to get your address in google knowledge graph without submitting street address?

-There is no guaranteed way to get your address to show up in the knowledge graph without submitting your street address.
+There is no guaranteed way to get your address in the knowledge graph without submitting your street address.
 However, there are a few things you can do to increase the chances of your address being displayed:

 1. Add your address to your website.